PizzaCheeser/backend/README.md

 # Pizza cheeser

 The project is available at: https://pizza-cheeser.psota.pl/.
 The frontend part is not fully done yet.
-Although it doesn't look good - it works!
+Although you can take a look on the code here: https://github.com/Prasnal/Pizza-frontend
 You can also use slack app.
 Use the command to find the pizza:
 `/pizza post-code;wanted ingredient 1,wanted ingredient 2,...;not wanted ingredient1, not wanted ingredient 2, ...`

 ### How does it work?
-Pizza cheeser can choose the perfect pizza for you and for your group of friends.
+Pizza cheeser can help you to choose pizza for you and for your group of friends.
-You just need to set up location where you would like to have pizza delivered, choose ingredients which you would like to have on your pizza, and mark ingredients which you don't like.
+You just need to set up a location where you would like to have pizza delivered, choose ingredients that you would like to have on your pizza, and check ingredients that you don't like.
 Pizza cheeser will match the best pizzas for you and show you the results.
-Then you can choose the cheaper one or this which you like the most.
+Then you can choose the cheaper one or the one which you like the most.
+Unfortunately, app is available only on polish language.
 Bon appetit!

 ### How to run it